documentation

 • Connectivity for Confluent Resources

-• Cluster Linking in AWS PrivateLink
+• Cluster Linking using AWS PrivateLink

 • Test Connectivity